BrewPi/brewpi-userdocs/source/advanced-setups/multiple-arduinos-single-rpi.rst

 =================================================
 In some cases it may be desired to run multiple Arduinos on the same RaspberryPi (RPi).
 A common reason for doing this is to support multiple chambers (one Arduino per chamber) with a single RPi.

 This guide explains how to configure your RPi to run two instances of BrewPi to support two Arduinos controlling two chambers (top and bottom).
-The use of the `manual installation process <../manual-brewpi-install/manual-brewpi-install>`_ is necessary.
+The use of the :doc:`manual installation process <../manual-brewpi-install/manual-brewpi-install>` is necessary.
 The concepts in this guide can also be used to add more than Arduinos, although there will be some limit as to the number of script instances that the RPi can handle.

 Setup udev rules for the Arduinos
 ---------------------------------